 Advanced practice nurses, such as nurse practitioners and nurse midwives, may provide primary care to patients without the approval or supervision of a physician.
 To enter on one of these careers, candidates typically must be an RN and earn a Master of Science in Nursing.
 Advanced practice nurses may also complete certifications in subspecialties like family or pediatric nurse practitioner.

-The BLS reports that there were over 2.7 million registered nurse jobs in the U.S. in 2015, and of those, 61% of them were employed in hospitals.
+The BLS reports that there were over 3 million registered nurse jobs in the U.S. in 2018, and of those, 30.62% of them were employed in general medical and surgical hospitals.

 In rural areas, inner-city neighborhoods and other locations where medical care may be less accessible, job opportunities will be best.
 Nurses who have at least a bachelor's degree should find the most job opportunities available to them.